Daniel4RS/sGMRES/README.md

 # sGMRES
-Implementation of sketched GMRES for solving nonsingular nonhermitian linear algebraic systems.
+Implementation of sketched GMRES for solving real nonsingular linear algebraic systems.

 # Reference:
 Yuji Nakatsukasa and Joel A. Tropp.
 “Fast & Accurate Randomized Algorithms for Linear